composer-unused/composer-unused/README.md

 packages.
 There may be so many packages you can't be sure if they are used or not.

-Unfortunately, the `composer why` command only gives you the information about why a package is installed in dependency to an another package.
+Unfortunately, the `composer why` command only gives you the information about why a package is installed in dependency to another package.

 How do we check whether the provided *namespaces* of a package are used in our code?

-`composer unused` is created to the rescue!
+`composer unused` to the rescue!

 ![example](https://i.imgur.com/aTLwpgL.gif)